THE STUDY

 Qualitative interviews

-We analyzed information from phases 1 and 2 to understand how these experiences affect mental health.
+We analysed information from phases 1 and 2 to understand how these experiences affect mental health.

 PHASE 3